NIPT Frequently asked questions

 These conditions are caused by the presence of three copies of a particular chromosome (“trisomy”) in every cell of the baby’s body rather than the usual two copies.
-Each of these conditions causes moderate to profound intellectual disability and are associated with major congenital malformations.
+Each of these conditions causes moderate to profound intellectual disability and is associated with major congenital malformations.
 The links above provide more information about each syndrome.
-The chance of a developing baby having one of these syndromes increases with the age of the mother; your doctor can provide you with personal advice about this.
+The chance of a developing baby having one of these syndromes increases with the age of the mother; your doctor can provide you with advice about this.

 - Turner syndrome (having only one sex chromosome, an X)